arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

 I know aws is ... , I'm exited to learn move about your company and the chace to contribute to your team with my skill.

- Keeping learning and being curious always refreshes my mind with better designs and solutions.
+ Keeping learning and being curious always refreshes my mind with better designs and solutions.[my strength]

 [future] Once I commit a task I I always feel a strong sense of success.
 Therefore I will work relentlessly to achieve my next goals and will alway try to finish it earlier than what I have promised.